ikyih/PCCE/README.md

 @DarkCraft for save file serialization and deserialization reference.

 https://github.com/RealDarkCraft/Animal-Crossing-Pocket-Camp-Complete-Save-UnPacker/

+@KLUTCH & @Inconsistent for their discord servers and channels for easier communication.

+@Katsching and all the mods for handling all the Discord moderation.

 And everyone who has submitted their save file for research purposes.